 No, swim team is separate from what members are asked to do for the Club.
 However, if you agree to be trained as a swimming official for the team and perform your officiating duties (3 meets) then that would fulfill your Club requirements as well.

-For additional questions, please contact the board secretary at firstname.lastname@example.org
+For additional questions, please contact the Club at firstname.lastname@example.org